-Table 3 also shows the MSE and F1-score results when different metrics are minimized.
-For instance, when looking for the best joint objective value, the TPE method yields an MSE of 0.08 and an F1-score of 0.70.
-In contrast, when looking for the best classification performance, the F1-score is 0.84, with a much higher MSE of 0.87.
+Table 3.
+BEST PARAMETERS AND RESULTS FOR EACH TASK ACROSSOPTIMIZATION METHODS method yields an MSE of 0.07 and an F1-score of 0.66.
+In contrast, when looking for the best classification performance, the F1-score is 0.77, with a much higher MSE of 0.15.